SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-09-21-adrotator-for-windows-8.markdown

 layout: post
 title: AdRotator for Windows 8
 date: '2012-09-21 20:47:59'
-tags:
+tags: [windows 8, adrotator]
-- adrotator
-- tutorials-resources
-- windows-8
 ---

-\*Note by popular request[here’s a sample](http://bit.ly/PsETzK) (pulled from the AdRotator site) showing AdRotator implemented in a [Windows 8 app](http://bit.ly/PsETzK) with AdDuplex, PubCenter and a local House AD.
+*Note by popular request[here’s a sample](http://bit.ly/PsETzK) (pulled from the AdRotator site) showing AdRotator implemented in a [Windows 8 app](http://bit.ly/PsETzK) with AdDuplex, PubCenter and a local House AD.

 As battles go this was certainly one of the strangest.
 Windows 8 introduces so many different ways of working, some expected and welcome, some not so.